Rory-Sullivan/metno-locationforecast/README.md

 ## Features

-- Get weather forecast data for anywhere in the world
+- Get weather data for anywhere in the world
 - Automatically take care of caching data
 - Helpful classes for managing forecast data
 - Convert between units of measurement